 - Identify relevant authoritative guidance to apply appropriate professional judgments

 - Integrate financial accounting reporting with managerial accounting methods to produce data for use in real-world business decisions

 - Explain, apply and evaluate relevant topics related to federal income tax

 - Explain and apply an ethical conceptual framework to address real-world ethical problems

-The LMU Department of Accounting houses the Center for Accounting Ethics, Governance, and the Public Interest and the Paul A. Grosch Lecture Series, both which bring prominent executives and local business leaders to campus to recount their experiences and share their knowledge on some of the biggest issues in accounting, ethics and global business today.
+The LMU Department of Accounting organizes the Paul A. Grosch Lecture Series, which brings prominent executives and local business leaders to campus to recount their experiences and share their knowledge on some of the biggest issues in accounting, ethics and global business today.